 Department of Orthopedics, Karolinska University Hospital, Stockholm - Sweden

 Department of Orthopedic Pathology, HELIOS Klinikum Emil von Behring GmbH, Berlin - Germany

 Department of Oncology and Radiotherapy, Haukeland University Hospital, Bergen - Norway

-Department of Pathology, University Hospital of Muenster, Muenster - Germany
+Department of Medicine A, University Hospital of Muenster, Muenster - Germany

 Department of Hematology and Oncology, Klinikum rechts der Isar der TU Muenchen, Muenchen - Germany